Impacting spheres: from liquid drops to elastic beads: Theory

-with a smooth transition function $\text{f}\left(El\right)$ defined as a tanh function in $\log_{10}El$, centered at $El \sim \mathcal{O}\left(1\right)$.
-The coefficients are fixed a priori: the Hertz prefactor 5.3 follows directly from the elastic analysis above (without fitting), while the constants 3.24 (Wagner plateau) and 3.2 (the $We^{-1}$ capillary correction) are taken from the Newtonian impact model of Sanjay \& Lohse (2025)\citep{sanjayUnifyingTheoryScaling2025}.
+where the $We$-dependant parameters $a \approx 1.3$ for $We \to 1$ and $\approx 0.5$ for $We \gtrsim 10$ and $b \approx 1.4$ for $We \to 1$ and $\approx 0.2$ for $We \gtrsim 10$ (see \cite{basiliskJana2026} for details of this fit).
+Here, $a$ measures the critical $El$ at transition from Wagner's to Hertz's scaling (fig.\ref{fgr:fvsel}).
+The width of this transition is indicated by $b$.
+The remaining coefficients in eq. (\ref{eqn:WagnerHertz_transition}) are fixed a priori: the Hertz prefactor 5.3 follows directly from the elastic analysis above (without fitting), while the constants 3.24 (Wagner plateau) and 3.2 (the $We^{-1}$ capillary correction) are taken from the Newtonian impact model of Sanjay \& Lohse (2025)\citep{sanjayUnifyingTheoryScaling2025}.
 This construction ensures a continuous interpolation between the Hertz and Wagner limits.
 In spirit it follows the additive scaling approach of Sanjay \& Lohse (2025)\citep{sanjayUnifyingTheoryScaling2025} for drop impacts, but unlike their model -- which includes separate viscous regimes -- here only the two primary regimes (elastic vs. inertial) are needed.
 The resulting formula smoothly bridges the two asymptotes and correctly reproduces the peak-force scaling in both limits (this predictive curve is plotted in fig.~\ref{fgr:fvsel}a for comparison).